A Kind of Solitude – by Dariel Suarez

 In these accomplished stories, Dariel Suarez’s characters must navigate churning waters of betrayal and compromise, of love and obligation, of longing for escape.
 A Kind of Solitude is an insightful, original, and large-hearted debut. -Kirstin Valdez Quade, Night at the Fiestas

 The characters who populate this remarkable debut collection are all bound by the complex negotiation of loyalty and self-preservation, of stasis and escape, of the ghosts of the past that crowd the present and the unknown horizon of the future.
-A Kind of Solitude is a stunning, nuanced illlumination of contemporary Cuban life, and Dariel Suarez is a brilliant new talent. -Laura van den Berg, The Third Hotel
+A Kind of Solitude is a stunning, nuanced illumination of contemporary Cuban life, and Dariel Suarez is a brilliant new talent. -Laura van den Berg, The Third Hotel